trezor/trezor-firmware/docs/common/communication/passphrase-redesign-migration.md

 the Host must send a `PassphraseAck(passphrase=null, on_device=true)`.

-The "enter passphrase on device" option should be displayed when `Features.capabilities` contain the `Capability_PassphraseEntry` value, regardless of reported Trezor version of model.
-Firmwares older than 2.3.0 or 1.9.0 never set this value, so his ensures forwards and backwards compatibility.
+The "enter passphrase on device" option should be displayed when `Features.capabilities` contain the `Capability_PassphraseEntry` value, regardless of reported Trezor version or model.
+Firmwares older than 2.3.0 or 1.9.0 never set this value, so this ensures forwards and backwards compatibility.

 ### Cross-version compatibility for TT